 Failure to pay your fees by the fee deadline specified in your Fee Estimate could mean your preferred program will not be available to you.

 - To access your fee receipt: 1) Login to your Sheridan Central account, 2) Click on MyStudentCentre, 3) Under Finances, select View my receipts from the dropdown menu and click “>>” (be sure to enable Popups in your internet browser to view).

 Please note that your fee receipt is visible only after your program status is showing “Fees Paid” in the Sheridan Application Portal.
 It currently takes 5-10 business days for your status to be updated to “Fees Paid” after your payment arrives in your Sheridan account.
 We ask for your patience for the status update in order to access the receipt.

 In order to study in Canada, you will require a study permit.

 For complete information on immigration and application requirements, consult the Government of Canada website.

-Study permit application processing time can vary by country, so you should start well in advance of your program start date.
+Study permit application processing time can vary by country, so you should start as early as possible after receiving the letter of acceptance.